-Unforeseen political developments and/or macroeconomic trends could weaken a.s.r.'s solvency position. a.s.r. leven will remain permanently alert to the risk of a scenario developing in Europe with a major impact on capital and solvability.
-It therefore continuously monitors its interest rate position and reports the findings to the FRC.
-The consequences of potentially low investment returns and interest rate fluctuations are examined more fully in the annual Strategic Asset Allocation (SAA) study and in the annual Own Risk and Solvency Assessment (ORSA).
+The solvency position and the interest rate position are being monitored continuously and findings are reported to the FRC.
+The consequences of potentially low investment returns and interest rate fluctuations are examined more fully in the annual SAA study, the annual Own Risk and Solvency Assessment (ORSA) and the quarterly balance sheet prognosis.